DrAShabut/AndroidDev/session-8.md

 ![image](uploads/ff75a7dc4ee95ee163ef600282c90439/image.png)

-4. Add android:onClick="buttonPlay" /> for button PLAY and android:onClick="buttonPause" for button PAUSE and android:onClick="buttonStop" for button STOP.
+4. Add the android:onClick="buttonPlay" for button PLAY and android:onClick="buttonPause" for button PAUSE and android:onClick="buttonStop" for button STOP.

 5. Now, open ActivityMain.java and add the following class variable:
 ```java